“He said: ‘Young man, I tell you to arise… and Jesus gave him to his mother.” Luke 7:11-17

-Then, this miracle has an amazing effect on her whose son is “given over to her” and restored to life.
+Then, this miracle has a fantastic effect on her, whose son is “given over to her” and restored to life.

 Again this is very early in Jesus’s ministry.

-But the miracle story has another amazing effect, namely, the three fold reasons why we call upon the power of God.
-These are in fully display.
+But the miracle story has another amazing effect, namely, the three-fold reasons why we call upon the power of God.
+These are in full display.

 First, we ask for God’s help to address our own needs.
 Second, we are thankful for his personal presence and healing.
 Third, we are in awe of his power to change hearts.

 Luke tells us that “fear” seized the crowd; perhaps the better word is “awe,” in which we stand before a miracle that is mostly unexplainable except for this healer.
 The people exclaimed: “A great prophet has arisen in our midst, and God has visited his people.”